 The People: The second thing you may notice is that many nationalities are represented, and people from all walks of life.
 Some are widows being brought to church by other members of the congregation.
 Some are coming on their own because they are the only Christian in their family.
 Some are young couples just starting out in life together.
 Some are families with small children, and others are families with older children.
-There are no other meetings conducted during the worship, so adults and children are together according to the biblical model.
 What you do not see however, are the pasts that have been broken by sin, the weight of present burdens, or the hidden worries about the future.
 Nor do you see the stories of God’s deliverance, or the triumphs of those who have proven the sufficiency of God’s grace year after year.
 These hidden things you will only begin to see as you get to know each person.

 The Prayer: The fourth thing you may notice is the main prayer where the pastor takes time to lead the congregation in gratitude to God, confession of sins, and requests for important individual and family needs as represented by the congregation and beyond.

 The Preaching: The fifth thing you may notice is the type of preaching.
 Since the Scripture is our sole authority for faith and practice, and is the divinely appointed means to change hearts and lives, it is Scripture which gets emphasis over personal stories and cultural events.
 Normally our pastor is going through a book of the Bible in an expository fashion, mining out the meaning within its context, drawing out relevant doctrinal issues, and making clear application that drives us from sin and towards Christ.
 God’s Word has the power to expose our hypocrisy and lead us humbly to a great Saviour in whom sinners can rest.